kuroppy/meta-thermo/README.md

 MetaThermo web application
 ------------
-MetaThermo processing can be performed online at http://metathermo.jp/.
+MetaThermo processing can be performed online at http://metathermo.jp/.<br>
-You can also check the MetaThermo workflow at MetaThermo web page.
+You can also check the MetaThermo workflow at this web page.

 Publications
 ------------